The House That Dripped Blood

 (1.)
 Method For Murder: When novelist Charles Hillyer arrives at the house with his young wife Alice, he starts to see visions of Dominic, the psychotic character in his new novel.

 (2.)
-Waxworks: When lonely bachelor, Philip Grayson, arrives at his his new retirement home in the country, he becomes obssessed by the image of Salome he has seen in the town's waxwork museum.
+Waxworks: When lonely bachelor, Philip Grayson, arrives at his new retirement home in the country, he becomes obsessed with the image of Salome he has seen in the town’s waxwork museum.
 It reminds him of a long lost love.
-When his friend and love rival, Neville Rogers, comes to visit, Neville also becomes obssessed with the image.
+When his friend and love rival, Neville Rogers, comes to visit, Neville also becomes obsessed with the image.

 (3.)
 Sweets To The Sweet: John Reid, a very strict father, hires a governess to look after his daughter.
 He becomes angry when he discovers that the governess seems to be encouraging his daughter’s dangerous hobbies.